Intercollegiate Membership examination of the Royal Colleges of Surgeons (MRCS Part A)

 Preparing For Your Examination

 We have created a number of useful resources to support you in preparing for the examination experience on your examination day.

 The video below shows what you can expect on your examination day.

 Arrival At The Test Centre

-We ask that you arrive at the test center 30 minutes before your scheduled examination start time.
+We ask that you arrive at the test centre 30 minutes before your scheduled examination start time.
 This will give you adequate time to complete the necessary sign-in procedures.
-If you arrive more than 15 minutes late from the scheduled examination start time, you may be refused admission.
+If you arrive more than 15 minutes late from the scheduled examination start time, you will be refused admission.

 You are required to present one form of original (no photocopies), valid (unexpired) ID that includes your name, photograph, and signature.
 The first and last name that you used to register must match exactly the first and last name on the ID that is presented on test day.
-All IDs required must be issued by the country in which you are testing.
-If you do not have the qualifying ID issued from the country you are testing in, a passport from your country of citizenship is required.
-If you have any questions or concerns about the ID you are required to bring with you to the testing center for admittance for your examination please contact Pearson VUE customer Service at https://home.pearsonvue.com/Test-takers/Customer-service.aspx.
+Please present a valid passport from your country of citizenship, or an alternative qualifying photographic ID from the country in which you are testing.
+If you have any questions or concerns about the ID you are required to bring with you to the testing centre for admittance for your examination please contact Pearson VUE customer Service at https://home.pearsonvue.com/Test-takers/Customer-service.aspx.
 To view the full ID policy please visit http://www.pearsonvue.com/policies/2.pdf.